AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-microservices-overview.md

 <!--
 First half of content at https://git.corp.adobe.com/aklimets/project-nui/blob/master/docs/Project-Nui-Asset-Compute-Service.md is useful for this article.
-TBD: Post-GA we will provide detailed info at \help\assets\asset-microservices-configure-and-use.md.
-However, for GA, all info is added, in short, in this article.
+TBD: Post-GA we will provide detailed information at \help\assets\asset-microservices-configure-and-use.md.
+However, for GA, all information is added, in short, in this article.

 -->